By Guest Blogger Kristen Daukas of kristendaukas.com

 Foldable Drying Rack – Whether it’s to dry bath towels, wet raingear, or hand washed items, they’ll need a small, collapsable drying rack.

-Compact Laundry Bag w/Wheels – Here’s hoping that they’ll actually DO their laundry!!
-Kidding – they will and a laundry bag on wheels will make life a little easier on them to do so!
+Easy to Carry Laundry Bag – Here’s hoping that they’ll actually DO their laundry!!
+Kidding – they will and a laundry bag on wheels or a backpack laundry bag will make life a little easier on them to do so!

 Food Storage Containers – Not just for leftovers but also for snacks once they’re opened or even non-food items that need to be stored!